 The first PVC figure of Sam was made by Schleich in 1979.

-These characters were never marketed in any form until the early1990s or early 2000s (this is still to be clarified).
+To my knowledge, these characters were never marketed as toys or other collectors items until the early 1990s or possibly even the early 2000s.
 The Igel toy company produced plush dolls of both Bunsen and Beaker in 2001, as part of a series of Muppet dolls that were only available in Germany.
 Similar dolls were also sold at the Muppet Vision 3D gift shops but a date for these doll is unknown, so I can't confirm which of the above were made first.
 (The Muppet 3D gift shop first opened it's doors in the early 1990s at Universal Studios, so it's possible those Bunsen and Beaker dolls were also available around the same time).
 In 2003 Sababa Toys reproduced the Igel dolls for sale in North America which was the first time the characters were available at retail stores in Canada and the US.
 Sababa produced two series of dolls at the same time.
 One was a series of larger dolls, the other was a set of smaller bean bag style dolls.
 Palisades Toys made the first action figures of both characters in 2002, followed by the first PVC figures of both characters in 2003.
 The first toy puppet of Beaker to be made was the Starbucks finger puppet sold in 2003.
-To my knowledge a finger puppet of Bunsen has never been made, while hand puppets, or mouth puppets of either character have never been made.
+A hand puppet /mouth puppet of Beaker was made in 2011 by Gund as merchandise for The Muppets movie by Disney.
+To my knowledge a finger puppet or a hand puppet/mouth puppet of Bunsen has never been made.

 Here is the very first action figure of Bunsen ever made.
 It was produced by Palisades in 2002.

 Schleich made the first PVC figure of Sweetums in 1979, although it did not look very much like the character.
-In 1991 a second PVC figure of Sweetums was made for sale a Disney theme parks.
+In 1991 a second PVC figure of Sweetums was made for sale at Disney theme parks.
 Palisades Toys produced the first action figure of Sweetums in 2004.
-I do not know of any other toys based on this character, which is odd as Sweetums is very suitable for a plush toy.
+I do not know of any other toys based on this character, which is odd as Sweetums is very suitable for a plush toy or a toy puppet.
+In 1981 Hallmark included a sticker of Sweetums in a set of Muppet Show stickers.
 In 1982 Sweetums was featured in the Random House children's book titled "Two for the Show".

 The first PVC figure of Sweetums was made by Schleich in 1979.

-A book publish by Random House in 1982 with Sweetums on the cover.
+A book published by Random House in 1982 with Sweetums on the cover.